GSA/digitalgov.gov/content/posts/2015-06-25-engaging-audiences-through-quora.md

 Whether Quora users are more comfortable posing questions to satisfy their curiosity or showing their expertise by providing answers, the site provides a forum for both.
 Users can ask, answer or follow question topics and specific people, which creates a stream of information into their topic feeds.
 Quora also started a [blogging platform](http://blog.quora.com/Introducing-Blogs-on-Quora) in January 2013 that can be leveraged to provide more in depth responses.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-342-Quora-Dept-of-Energy-DOE.jpg" alt="The Department of Energy's topic page on Quora" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-342-Quora-Dept-of-Energy-DOE.jpg" alt="The Department of Energy's topic page on Quora" >}}

 ## How to Get Started